Pregnancy Massage in Sheffield

 Your massage therapist...

 Hi, my name's Fi.
 I own and run Bumps & Births and have been working with pregnant women since 2013.
-I'm a member of The Daisy Foundation and I am passionate about everything to do with pregnancy and birth.
+I have experienced four pregnancies, been an antenatal teacher for 7 years and now provide pregnancy massage and post-natal massage sessions.
+I am passionate about everything to do with pregnancy and birth.

-The opportunity to add pregnancy massage into my perinatal services at the centre was too good to pass up which is why I am so excited about this next chapter.
+The opportunity to offer pregnancy massage services at the centre was too good to pass up which is why I am so excited about this next chapter.
 Being able to offer this proven and effective therapy is wonderful and I can't wait to share it with you.

 If you have never been pregnant before you may have difficulty appreciating just how difficult it can be to move around when you are carrying a baby (or two!)
-There are some spas and massage centres who use a standard massage bench for pregnancy massage but these can make it very difficult for the mum to be to access.
+There are some massage therapists who use a portable massage bench for pregnancy massage but these can make it very difficult for the mum to be to access as they are quite unstable at times.

 The benefits of pregnancy massage